hunyadi/pysqlsync/README.md

 Once database structure has been morphed into the desired state, *data synchronization* helps keep a local database state in sync with a remote database state. *pysqlsync* implements insert and upsert functions to handle lists of tuples of data.
 Each tuple corresponds to a table row, and each tuple member is a column entry.
 Data in each column may have to be transformed to be suitable for the database dialect, e.g. MySQL would have to transform a `UUID` into a `BINARY(16)`, represented in Python as `bytes` because it has no `uuid` type.
 These transformation functions are derived in advance such that there is minimum CPU load to process a record (one of possibly billions).
 Loading data from network/disk to memory may use an efficient parser implementation such as [tsv2py](https://github.com/hunyadi/tsv2py), which significantly speeds up parse time for composite types such as `datetime` or `UUID` with the help of SIMD CPU instructions.

+## Formation

+Formation is the process of generating a series of SQL statements from a collection of Python data-class definitions.
+Several formation modes are supported.

+### Enumerations

+`EnumMode` determines how Python enumeration types (subclasses of `enum.Enum`) are converted into database object types.
+Possible options for the target of an enumeration type are:

+* a SQL `ENUM` type created with `CREATE TYPE ...
+AS ENUM ( ... )` (PostgreSQL), or
+* an inline SQL `ENUM` definition, e.g. `ENUM('a', 'b', 'c')` (MySQL and Oracle), or
+* a SQL data type corresponding to the enumeration value type, and a `CHECK` constraint on the column to block invalid values, or
+* a foreign/primary key relation (reference constraint), coupled with a lookup table, in which the lookup table consists of an identity column acting as the primary key and a unique column storing the enumeration values.

+### Data-classes

+`StructMode` determines how to convert composite types that are not mapped into SQL tables.
+A data-class type may be converted into

+* a composite SQL type with `CREATE TYPE ...
+AS ( ... )` (PostgreSQL), or
+* the SQL `json` type (PostgreSQL), or
+* a text type, e.g. `varchar`, which holds the data as serialized JSON.

+### Lists

+`ArrayMode` determines how to treat sequence types, such as Python lists, i.e. whether to represent them as

+* a SQL `array` type (PostgreSQL), or
+* a JSON array stored in a column with the SQL data type `json` (PostgreSQL), or
+* a serialized JSON string stored in a text column type, e.g. `varchar`.

+### Modules

+`GeneratorOptions` allows you to pass a mapping between module types and SQL schema identifiers.
+Objects in each Python module would be transformed into SQL objects in the corresponding SQL schema (namespace).

 ## Database standard and engine support

 * ANSI (when calling `str()` on Python objects such as `Table`, `Column` or `Constraint`)
 * PostgreSQL (via `asyncpg`)
+* Microsoft SQL Server (via `pyodbc`)
 * MySQL (via `aiomysql`)

 ## Python classes for database objects